Components Hands-on

 Jobs

-A Job creates one or more pods and ensures that a specified number of them successfully complete.
-A job keeps track of successful completion of a pod.
+A Job creates one or more pods and ensures that a specified number of them are successfully completed.
+A job keeps track of the pod’s successful completion.
 The job will start a new pod if the pod fails or is deleted due to hardware failure.

-Jobs are complementary to Replica Set.
-A Replica Set manages pods which are not expected to terminate (e.g. web servers) , and a Job manages pods that are expected to terminate (e.g. batch jobs).
+Jobs are complementary to the Replica Set.
+A Replica Set manages pods which are not expected to terminate (e.g. web servers), and a Job manages pods that are expected to terminate (e.g. batch jobs).

 Non Parallel Job